Heat Pump Installation & Buying Guide

 When it comes to purchasing a new heat pump for your home, less is not always best.
 You may be tempted to purchase the least expensive model available, but given the major role your heat pump plays in your family's day-to-day life, it's worth making the additional investment.
 The same goes for choosing a heat pump installer.
 It may be tempting to save a few bucks by hiring the company that provides the lowest quote, but you want to ensure the installer you choose has the right level of experience, expertise, and can provide the quality service necessary for your heat pump for years to come.

-Heat pump installation is a complicated endeavor, and is not something that should be attempted as a do-it-yourself project.
-It might be tempting to save on the installation fee, but heat pumps contain several complicated components including electrical, ducting, plumbing, and gas, that require the installation expertise and specialized tools of a qualified HVAC professional.
-Heat pumps are a specialized technology that require the right level of skill for proper installation and service.
+Like any HVAC installation, the heat pump installation process is a complicated endeavor, and is not something that should be attempted as a do-it-yourself project.
+It might be tempting to save on the installation fee, but heat pumps contain several detailed components including electrical, ducting, plumbing, and gas, that require the expertise and specialized tools of a qualified HVAC professional.
+Heat pumps are a specialized technology that requires the right level of skill for proper installation and service.

 That said, it's good to understand the process of how a heat pump is installed.
 Here's a step-by-step breakdown of how to install a mini-split heat pump system.